zuosongliu/CAPJava/README.md

-# Welcome to the CAP SFLIGHT App
+# Welcome to the CAP JAVA App

 This is a sample app for the travel reference scenario, built with the [SAP Cloud Application Programming Model (CAP)](https://cap.cloud.sap) and [SAP Fiori Elements](https://experience.sap.com/fiori-design-web/smart-templates).